guitarvydas/guitarvydas.github.io/_posts/2021-05-24-RY Repeat Yourself as a PL Primitive.md

 One bug-fix might affect a piece of code that has been copy/pasted in a number of places.
 Each copied piece must be repaired.

 Programmers use _libraries_ to manually manage DRY.
-Instead of copying pieces of code, the code is moved to a library an programs reference the library (instead of cut/pasting the code).
+Instead of copying pieces of code, the code is moved to a library.
+Programs reference the library (instead of cut/pasting the code).

 PLs are designed to enable manual DRY.
 Code that is (manually) moved to a library is replaced by a single-line reference to the library (a CALL).